NannyML/nannyml/docs/quick.rst

     >>> # Let's use a chunk size of 5000 data points to create our drift statistics
     >>> chunk_size = 5000

-The data are already split into a reference and an analysis periods.
+The data are already split into reference and analysis periods.
 NannyML uses the reference period to establish a baseline for expected model performance.
 The analysis period is the one that is subject to actual monitoring.
 For more information about periods check :ref:`data-drift-periods`.
 The key thing to note is that we don't expect